 The legal article gives important advice about payment of spousal support in the Ocean State and modification and termination of alimony.
 This domestic law post about divorce mistakes also contains helpful information concerning:

 divorce mistakes to avoid in Providence Family Court:

-(5) Never treat clerks, court personnel, sheriffs or court investigators inappropriately.
+- Never treat clerks, court personnel, sheriffs or court investigators inappropriately.
 Judges will be very angry about this as they will always try to protect their staff.

 “Marriage and divorce are both common experiences.
 In Western cultures, more than 90 percent of people marry by age 50.
 Healthy marriages are good for couples’ mental and physical health.
 They are also good for children; growing up in a happy home protects children from mental, physical, educational and social problems.
 However, about 40 to 50 percent of married couples in the United States divorce.
 The divorce rate for subsequent marriages is even higher.”
 American Psychological Association, Marriage and Divorce http://www.apa.org/topics/divorce/